By Joseph Mathieu

 For Miguel Sioui, the first Indigenous PhD graduate of Carleton University’s geography program, academic firsts are part of his heritage.

-Miguel’s father Georges is the first First Nations history PhD graduate in Canada, and his late grandmother, Éléonore Sioui, an Officer of the Order of Canada, is widely considered the first Indigenous woman in the country to receive a PhD.
+Miguel’s father Georges is the first First Nations history PhD graduate in Canada, and his late grandmother, Éléonore Sioui, an Officer of the Order of Canada, is the first Huron-Wendat Nation woman to receive a PhD.

 “It’s part of our family history and journey,” says Sioui, who was born on the urban reserve of Wendake, Québec, and is a member of the Huron-Wendat First Nation.